DaniellShi/D2O/README.md

 11. poisson.
 Ignore it.
 12. checkTime.
 I looped through all entries and check if there is triggerBit=10 or 18.
 13. fastPoisson.
 Faster version of poissonFit.
 Uses parallel.
-14. coloredLayout.
+14. colorLayout.
 A function I used to plot colored layout of pmts according to the distribution of pmts triggered when triggerBit==2.
 I set the colors of each pmt manually because I don't know how to generalize this function to all triggerBits. the parameter 'mode' means nothing in this function.
 I planned to use either mode='pmt' or mode='sipm' to graph colored layout for either pmts or sipms.